jive46/blog/README.md

    cd <your-repo-name>

-   npm run install
+   pnpm install

-   npm run dev
+   pnpm dev
    ```

 3. Edit `src/config.ts` and `src/content/about/about.md` to your liking.

-4. Use `npm run new <title>` to create new posts, or add your posts to `src/content/posts`.
+4. Use `pnpm new <title>` to create new posts, or add your posts to `src/content/posts`.

 5. Deploy to Netlify, Vercel, or other platforms, refer to [Astro Deployment Guides](https://docs.astro.build/en/guides/deploy/) for more details.